Dialog

 • ARIA labeling: Use DialogTitle and DialogDescription to describe the dialog content clearly.

-• Outside click: Users can close the dialog by clicking outside when isDismissable is enabled.
+• Outside click: Users can close the dialog by clicking outside when isDismissable is enabled on Backdrop.